kirenz/ds-python/docs/data.md

 ## Data analysis and preprocessing

 The goal of this phase is to understand and preprocess the training data.
-Therefore, we create a special DataFrame called `df_train` where we combine the training features with the corresponding labels:
+Therefore, we create a special DataFrame called `df_train` where we combine the training features with the corresponding y labels:

 ```Python
 df_train = pd.DataFrame(X_train.copy())